 Recruitment Fraud Notice

-We take matters of safety and privacy very seriously.
-We have recently become aware of reports of individuals claiming to represent our company, and we want to ensure that our clients and candidates are aware of how to identify these incidents.
+We have recently become aware of multiple reports of individuals claiming to represent our company, and we want to ensure that our clients and candidates are well-informed on how to identify and respond to any incidents that may compromise their safety or privacy.
 By making you aware of this, we hope to avoid and ultimately stop victims from falling for this fraudulent activity.

-How to Identify Recruitment Fraud
+How to Identify Recruitment Fraud:

 - We list all of our employees on our official website under the Meet Our Team page.
-If you receive a message from someone claiming to be from our company and you are unsure if they are an employee, you can check our website to verify their identity.
+If you receive a message from someone claiming to be from our company and are unsure if they are an employee, you can check our website to verify their identity.